zentrocdot/LazyImageUpscaler/README.md

 <b><p align="justify">If you like what I present here, or if it helps you, or if it is
 useful, you are welcome to [donate](#Donation) a small contribution.
 It motivates me a lot and speeds up my work a much.</p></b>

+> [!NOTE]
+> <p align="justify">🚧 This documentation is still under construction.
+The documentation
+> will developed up to the point the application works as expected.
+The last version of
+> the application needs also some fine-tuning after publishing here.</p>

 ## Preface